Nabil-Alhanif/blog-test/README.md

-# Financial tracking app
+# Test website for blogs

-Welp I'm just trying to create something to help me track my finances while also learning vuejs
+Yeah I'm repurposing this repo to test creating blogs with vuejs

 ## Phases